 Paul M. Schoenhard is a highly skilled trial and appellate litigator representing clients in US district courts, the International Trade Commission (ITC) and the US Court of Appeals for the Federal Circuit.
-He has managed high-profile intellectual property disputes in the technology, media and telecommunications industries from inception through trial and/or settlement, including serving as lead counsel at trial and in appeals to the Federal Circuit.
+He has managed high-profile intellectual property disputes involving patents, trademarks, trade dress and unfair competition claims from inception through trial and/or settlement, including serving as lead counsel at trial and in appeals to the Federal Circuit.

 Paul advises clients regarding global litigation strategies and coordinates litigation efforts across US and foreign jurisdictions in large-scale disputes involving, for example, simultaneous actions in US district courts, the ITC, the US Patent Trial and Appeal Board (PTAB), and German courts of first instance.